 NEW YORK--(BUSINESS WIRE)--

-Retrophin, Inc. (OTCQB: RTRX) today announced that it has elected
+Retrophin, Inc. (OTCQB: RTRX) today announced that it has signed an

 Commenting on today's news, Martin Shkreli, Founder, President and Chief

 Executive Officer of Retrophin, noted, "We are very pleased to have the

 opportunity to exclusively negotiate a license to a product which may

 represent an important new therapeutic option for patients with

 studies utilizing this product have shown positive results in autistic

 people and those suffering from schizophrenia.
 This data, combined with